GihanPasidu/school-system/README.md

 - **Data Management**: Import and export data for backup purposes
 - **Version Control**: Store your default data structure in GitHub for easy deployment
 - **Local Storage**: All active data is stored in JSON files in a local folder
+- **Professional Animations**: Smooth transitions and animations throughout the interface

 ## Setup